2023 Yokohama F. Marinos season: J1 League

 Marinos is the current champions of the competition, winning the last season title on the last round after beating Vissel Kobe by 3–1.
 They stayed 2 points off Kawasaki Frontale, who also won their last league match against FC Tokyo, meaning that if Marinos had lost to Vissel, Frontale would be crowned J1 champions for a third consecutive season.
-With this title win, Marinos start the season as the second team with most J1 League titles, with 5 in total.
+With this title win, Marinos started the season as the second team with most J1 League titles, with 5 in total.
 They need 3 more titles to tie with 8-times J1 champions Kashima Antlers.
-The 2023 edition of the league is expected to start around February and March 2023.